Alberto Carbonell (Principal Investigator)

 Ainhoa De la Torre (Master student)

-Ainhoa is a student of the "Master in Molecular and Cellular Biology, and Genetics" (Universitat de València).
+Ainhoa is a student of the "Master in Molecular and Cellular Biology, and Genetics" (Universitat de València, Spain).
 She graduated in Biotechnology from Universitat Rovira i Virgili (Tarragona, Spain).

 José Luis Cantero (Master student)

-José Luis is a student of the "Master in Plant Molecular and Celular Biotechnology" (Universitat Politècnica de València).
-He graduated in Biology from the University of Córdoba (Spain).
+José Luis is a student of the "Master in Plant Molecular and Celular Biotechnology" (Universitat Politècnica de València, Spain).
+He graduated in Biology from the Universidad de Córdoba (Córdoba, Spain).